HL7/fhir-medmorph/input/pagecontent/background.md

 <table>
   <tr>
-    <td><a href="http://hl7.org/fhir/us/ecr/">eCR FHIR IG STU 1 - FHIR R4 based IG</a></td>
+    <td><a href="http://hl7.org/fhir/us/ecr/STU2/">eCR FHIR IG STU 2 - FHIR R4 based IG</a></td>
   </tr>
 </table>

 #### US Core FHIR IG

 The MedMorph Reference Architecture implementation guide also builds on the US Core Implementation Guide where profiles exist for the resources identified in the previous section.
 Implementers need to familiarize themselves with the US Core FHIR IG.
+The version of the US Core IG selected is the one that is being widely implemented across the US to support USCDI required by the ONC 21<sup>st</sup> Century Cures Act.

 <table>
   <tr>